 Your puzzle is now taped together and you can carefully flip it back around again and have it ready for framing or safe storage.

-Once you have your puzzle glued together or sealed with packing tape, you can safely store them or if you want to display your puzzle - frame them.
+Once you have your puzzle glued together or sealed with packing tape, you can safely store them or if you want to display your puzzle - learn how frame your jigsaw puzzle.
 When it comes to framing puzzles, there are a few more things to consider than just the size of the puzzle and I have highlighted the two most important aspects here.

 Measure the thickness of the puzzle

 It is not only the size of the puzzle that matters when choosing a frame, but also the thickness of the puzzle.
-As puzzles will be thicker than your regular posters, make sure that the frame you choose is wide enough to fit your puzzle.
+As puzzles will be thicker than your regular posters, make sure that the depth of the frame you choose is wide enough to fit the puzzle.

 Keep your puzzle steady

-Once you have your puzzle sealed and a frame that fits, be sure to keep your puzzle steady as you frame it.
-Rather than adjusting the puzzle to the frame, try to adjust the frame around the puzzle.
+Once you have your puzzle sealed and a frame that fits, keep your puzzle steady as you frame it.
+You can use a bubble level to make sure that your puzzle is well aligned and if you are struggling to keep it in place, you can use adhesive hanging strips to do so.
 This will ensure that your puzzle is displayed just as you want it, rather than a bit crooked.